AeanSR/irecore/README.md

 * Visual Studio 2013 Community

-* [Qt 5.5](http://www.qt.io/download-open-source/), the component `msvc2013 32-bit` `qtcreator` is required at minimum.
+* [Qt 5.5](http://www.qt.io/download-open-source/), the component `msvc2013 32-bit` `qtcreator` are required at minimum.
 If you want to have Chinese Simplified localization, `qtlinguist` is required.

 * [Visual Studio Add-in 1.2.4 for Qt5](http://www.qt.io/download-open-source/#section-7)